sedson/local-mode/README.md

 # Local Mode
-Local server for prototyping
+Local server for sketching

-A personal drop-in replacement for something like `python3 -m http.server` when prototyping small webpages and projects.
-Built with Bun.
-It uses WebSockets for triggering page reloads on file changes.
-It also templates up little pages for directories with out an `index.html` that look like:
+A drop-in replacement for something like `python3 -m http.server` built with Bun.
+Watches for file changes at the root and triggers page reloads via WebSockets.
+It also builds folder views for directories without an `index.html` that look like:

 ![local-mode](https://github.com/user-attachments/assets/96c487c6-e2a1-4f5e-bb8b-ba4efe4d1af0)